jeanettesa/ctf-writeups/2020/UnicornCTF/infected/infected.md

 ## Solution
 First I tried to unzip the file, but the specified password was not accepted.

 Reading about zip file structure, I found that the CRC was located in byte 14-17 of the local file header.
+Since two bytes in this section has been altered, we need to restore the correct byte values (thus correcting the zip file error).

 I looked for a command to check for errors in the zip file (so that I would know when the error was corrected) and played around with changing the CRC in hexeditor.